On Hold Messages for Multilingual Audiences | Blog (GB)

 Regular Updates:

-Regularly update your voice greeting messages to reflect any changes in services, promotions, or business operations.
+Regularly update your on hold messages to reflect any changes in services, promotions, or business operations.
 This ensures that the information remains current and useful for all callers.

 Feedback Mechanism: